 On the other hand, SMSChain’s ambitions face some tough challenges.
 Firstly, would you want to let anonymous organizations send whatever messages they want to unknown recipients from your phone number?
 I know I wouldn’t, regardless of the $75 per month I’d miss out on.
 However, it is likely to attract some messaging “mules” willing to share a part of their identity and risk the consequences, for a small fee.

-SMSChain’s chief operating officer, Oleg Makarov, says the team behind the app will make sure only legitimate messages are sent, but then they seem comfortable turning a blind eye as to whether or not the service violates the contracts between the mules and their service providers.
+SMSChain’s chief operating officer, Oleg Makarov, says the team behind the app will make sure only legitimate messages are sent, but then they seem comfortable turning a blind eye as to whether or not the service violates the contracts between the mules and their Communications Service Providers (CSPs).
 Yet these contracts, where they rule out commercial use or reselling, of consumers’ messaging services, protect the mobile network operators interests in commercial messaging: an industry globally worth between $10Bn and $42Bn annually, depending on whose market evaluations you take.

 The fact the mobile operators already generate significant revenue from commercial messaging, and that these revenues are set to grow considerably, are key reasons why services like that of SMSChain are going to hit barriers: as much as SMSChain wants to take a share of this market, operators want to protect what is (morally if not legally) already theirs.

 SMSChain, in fact, isn’t the first to think of leveraging low-cost consumer messaging tariffs for sending commercial messaging – such practices already sap billions of dollars from operators’ revenues each year.
 In 2013, an app called Bazuc was launched that followed a business model almost identical to that which SMSChain now hope to exploit.